Disagreements on cyber risk East-West "Cold War"

 LONDON With worries growing over computer hacking, data theft and the risk of digital attacks destroying essential systems, western states and their allies are co-operating closer than ever on cyber security.

-Last week, Chinese officials turned down invitations to a privately run conference of military and civilian experts on cyber security in London, telling organizers Defence IQ they would not attend due to a "low tide" in relations with the US, particularly its military.
-A senior Russian official also pulled out at the last moment, citing a failure to obtain a UK Visa in time - although other attendees suspected that might simply have been an excuse.
+Last week, Chinese officials turned down invitations to a privately-run conference of military and civilian experts on cyber security in London, telling organizers Defense IQ they would not attend due to a "low tide" in relations with the U.S., particularly its military.
+A senior Russian official also pulled out at the last moment, citing a failure to obtain a UK Visa in time -- although other attendees suspected that might simply have been an excuse.

 Western officials talk down such snubs.
 But they admit progress towards international agreement on "norms of behavior" in cyberspace remains a distant dream.